inferno-pytorch/inferno/README.rst

 Inferno is a little library providing utilities and convenience functions/classes around `PyTorch <https://github.com/pytorch/pytorch>`_.
-It's a work-in-progress, but the first release is underway!
+It's a work-in-progress, but the first stable release (0.2) is underway!